We are committed to ensuring that our website meets high standards of accessibility and usability in relation to the below:

 All pages use Cascading Style Sheets (CSS3) for presentation, validated using the World Wide Web Consortium's (W3C's) validation service.

-All pages are checked in accordance with Disability Discrimination Act (DDA) guidelines and adhere/comply to these guidelines as far as possible.
+All pages are checked in accordance with the Disability Discrimination Act (DDA) guidelines and adhere/comply with these guidelines as far as possible.

 Menu Navigation (Access Keys)

 You can navigate through the menu using the TAB key.